-There are a variety of posts on here, dog sled races, moose, rodeo, ML Park, 'tosh and 2 parades!
-All things that our crew has experienced in 2018.
+There are a variety of posts in this photo essay, dog sled races, moose, rodeo, ML Park, 'tosh and 2 parades!
+All things that our crew experienced in 2018.

 Dog Sled Races